 Be Aware of Rounding Errors

 Be aware of rounding errors and how they can accumulate over the course of a calculation.
-Avoid rounding the numbers until the final step of the conversion, and use as many decimal places as possible to minimize errors.
+Still, avoid rounding the numbers until the final step of the conversion, and use as many decimal places as possible to minimize errors.
 If you're working with a spreadsheet or other software, use the built-in functions to perform the conversions and avoid manual calculations.

 Know When to Seek Help